Lemon-cmd/DistributedML/README.md

 conda install eigen -y
 ```

-Edit line 7 in /src/modules.h to your path
+Edit line 7 in /src/modules.h to your path to the Eigen Install

 ## Running Neural Netork
 Compile